Finding marketing gems in your contact management database

 Whether you are using your contact management database for sales and marketing purposes, to handle staff or supplier records, or to record donations or ticket sales, you can certainly benefit from taking a closer look at the detailed information contained within the system.

 In the days before so much data was able to be collected digitally, marketers may have had to set up surveys or arrange focus groups to help define customer needs or identify trends or purchase patterns.
 Now a wealth of information is right at your fingertips, ready to support planning processes and decision-making!
-Consider “mining” the data within your contact database to uncover useful “gems” that will advance your company’s business.
+Delve into your contact database and unveil the benefits of valuable data for enhancing your business success.

 For example, a retail company could take a look at what time of year most property purchases are closed, or determine which geographic region contains residents most responsive to buying opportunities.
 The more you know about the preferences of your contacts, the better you can serve them.
 Some of that insight can be applied to strategic email marketing campaigns, or for planning successful promotional events.